Pante/SC2079/README.md

 It is divided into the following components:
 * RPi - Contains the Raspberry Pi codebase that is responsible for communicating between the Android tablet, STM, image recongition service & pathfinding service.
 * Image Rec - Contains codes responsible for AI image recognition training.
 Model used is Yolov8, a You Only Look Once Image recognition algorithm.
-Detection method is instance segmentation Includes archive of AI models trained.
+Detection method is instance segmentation.
+Includes archive of AI models trained.
 Dataset for this model can be found [here](https://universe.roboflow.com/my-space-gprvy/yukto-s-c/dataset/61)
 * Android - The Android tablet codebase.
 * Openapi Simulator Client - An outdated simulator for the pathfinding service.
 See `Simulator Client` instead.
 It is built using NextJS and uses a [generated OpenAPI client](https://github.com/OpenAPITools/openapi-generator) to communicate with the pathfinding service.
 (It might no longer work as it was abandoned after the completion of the MDP checklist).
 * Robot - The STM codebase.